BladeRunnerJS/scaling-js-apps/aspects/exercise.md

 As with Workbenches, an Aspect is served using the development server.
 The default aspect URL for ModularApp is http://localhost:7070/modularapp/

-Loading that up will show you a default message that the Aspect has successfully loaded.
+Loading that up will show you a "ModularApp" heading and will prompt you for a GitHub login.

 ## Adding a Blade to an Aspect